 The simplicity of the least-mean-squares (LMS) algorithm, originally developed by Widrow and Hoff (1960), has made it the benchmark against which other adaptive filtering algorithms are tested.
-For applications in earth sciences, we use this filter to extract the noise from two signals S and X, both containing the same signal s, but uncorrelated noise n_1 and n_2 (Hattingh 1988).
-As an example, consider a simple duplicate set of measurements on the same material, e.g., two parallel stable isotope records from the same foraminifera species.
-What you will expect are two time-series with N elements containing the same desired signal overlain by different uncorrelated noise.
+For applications in earth sciences, we use this filter to extract the noise from two signals S and X, both containing the same signal S, but uncorrelated noise S and S and S an example, consider a simple duplicate set of measurements on the same material, e.g., two parallel stable isotope records from the same foraminifera species.
+What you will expect are two time-series with S elements containing the same desired signal overlain by different uncorrelated noise.
 The first record is used as the primary input S and the second record is the reference input X.

-$S = (s_1, s_2, \dots, s_N)$
+$$S = (s_1, s_2, ..., s_N)$$